ibm-cloud-docs/ibm-spectrum-lsf/accessing-gui.md

 ### Accessing the storage cluster
 {: #access-storage-cluster}

-1. Open a new command line terminal.
+1. Open a new command-line terminal.
 2. Run the following command to access the storage cluster:

     ```